GraphiteEditor/Graphite/frontend/src/README.md

 ## Editor base instance: `Editor.svelte`

-This is where we define global CSS style rules, create/destroy the editor instance, construct/destruct the I/O managers, and construct and `setContext()` the state providers.
+This is where we define global CSS style rules, construct all stores and managers with the editor instance, set store contexts for component access, and clean up all `destroy()` methods on unmount.

 ## Global type augmentations: `global.d.ts`